 Businesses around the world rely on printers every day to print all manner of items, including contracts, receipts, asset management tags, and more.
 It’s essential that businesses understand and choose the right printer for their specific needs.
 An inkjet printer, for instance, may print high-quality photos but lack the capabilities to quickly and easily print barcodes.

-This article will examine inkjet and thermal printers, two of the most common types of printers currently available, with information on the pros and cons of each, typical applications, and resources for choosing your next printer.
+This article will examine industrial inkjet printers and industrial thermal printers, two of the most common types of printers currently available, with information on the pros and cons of each, typical applications, and resources for choosing your next printer.

 What is an Inkjet Printer?

 Inkjet printers, as the name implies, use ink to print text, graphics, and images onto various types of paper.
 These printers are most common in homes and small offices, though many commercial printing companies use industrial inkjet printers to produce high-quality brochures, flyers, and other pieces.

 Inkjet printers spray thousands of droplets of ink onto a piece of paper, where the colors are combined to form an image or text.
 The colors and sizes of these droplets can be altered to produce sharp, photo-realistic images.